-The connected TV (CTV) space is buzzing.
-Android TV, Roku, WebOS — they’ve all made their mark.
+The connected TV (CTV) space is highly competitive, with Android TV, Roku, and webOS maintaining strong global positions.
 But just when you think the ecosystem couldn’t get more dynamic, something new enters the chat.

 Let’s talk numbers: